Trader Joe’s Trail Mix (Copycat Recipe)

 In love with Trader Joe’s Trail Mix?
 With this copycat recipe, you can make your own (healthier!)
 Omega Trek Mix in just 20 minutes…it’s that same salty-sweet mix you love, with less sugar and more omega 3 fatty acids per serving!

 As someone who got into health food in the 90s, I probably ate my body weight in trail mix before the age of 18.
-In so many ways, it’s the perfect snack: it can sit in your bag for days and it’s got the trifecta of plant-based protein, healthy fats and carbs to keep you energized.
+In so many ways, it’s the perfect snack: it’s made of foods rich in fibre, can sit in your bag for days, and it’s got the trifecta of plant-based protein, healthy fats and carbs to keep you energized.
 But if you eat a lot of it, making sure you’ve got a truly healthy trail mix is super important.

 I wanted to recreate one of my fave Trader Joe’s Trail Mixes and give it an anti-inflammatory makeover: Trader Joe’s Omega Trek Mix!